Sponsored

 Example 1

-If a car A is travelling at 50km/hr is moving in the same direction as another car B travelling at 60km/hr.
+If a car A is traveling at 50km/hr is moving in the same direction as another car B traveling at 60km/hr.
 Find the relative velocity of B to A.

 R.V of B to A = 60 – 50 = 10km/hr